-The specification introduces nine ADTs, input, body, def, adt, etc. We have already introduced the details of the notation, so here we just point out one design decision.
+The specification introduces nine ADTs, input, body, def, adt, etc. We have already introduced the details of the notation, hence here we just point out one design decision.
 Some types are pointers and others are not.
 The Adt tool gives the programmer control over this, whereas most other tools reviewed in the related work section assume that all fields of a product type are pointers.
-For example in ASDL [25] all primitive types are pointers.
-By exposing the representation of a field, our notation is less abstract but at the same time it provides the user with an appropriate level of control.
+For example in ASDL [11] all primitive types are pointers.
+By exposing the representation of a field, our notation is less abstract but at the same time it provides the user with an appropriate level of control

 The YACC grammar of the Adt tool is shown in Figure 5.
-This shows how the functions such as mkINPUT, mkBODY, etc. generated by the Adt tool are used in the
+This shows how functions, such as mkINPUT and mkBODY, generated by the Adt tool are used in the semantic actions that create a parse tree.
+We note the uncluttered appearance of the semantic actions.